-But the church of Christ has never yet enjoyed a state of peace and prosperity for any long time; on the contrary, the times of her rest, and of the slourishing state of religion, have ever been very short.
-Hitherto the church may say, Return, for thy servants' sake, the tribes of thine inheritance; the people of thy holiness have possessed it but a little while.
-The quietness that the church of God enjoyed after the beginning of Constantine's reign was very short; the peace the empire enjoyed, in freedom from war, was not more than twenty years; no longer nor greater than it had enjoyed under some of the heathen emperors.
-After this the empire was rent in pieces by intestine wars, and wasted almost every where by the invasions and incursions of barbarous nations, and the Christian world was foon all in contention and confusion, by herefies and divisions in matters of religion.
+But the church of Christ has never yet enjoyed a state of peace and prosperity for any long time; on the contrary, the times of her rest, and of the flourishing state of religion, have ever been very short.
+Hitherto the church may say as in Isa.

+Ixiii.
+17, 18. " Return, for thy servants sake, the tribes of thine inheritance; the people of thy holiness have possessed it but a little while."
+The quietness that the church of God enjoyed after the beginning of Constantine's reign, was very short; the pears the empire enjoyed, in freedom from war, was not more than thenty years, no longer nor greater than it had enjoyed under some of the heathen emperors.
+After this the empire was rent in pieces by intestine wars, and wasted almost every where by the invasions and incursions of barbarous nations, and the Christian world was soon all in contention and confusion, by heresies and divisions in matters of religion.
 And the church of Christ has never as yet been for any long time, free from persecution; especially when truth has prevailed, and true religion flourished.
-It is manifest, that hitherto the people of God have been kept under, and Zion has been in a low afflicted state, and her enemies have had the chief fway.
+It is manifest, that hitherto the people of God have been kept under, and Zion has been in a low afflicted state, and her enemies have had the chief sway.

-And another thing that makes it exceeding manifest, that that day of the church's greatest advancement on earth, which is fore-told in scripture, has never yet come, is that, it is so plainly and expressly revealed that this day should succeed the last of the four monarchies, even the Roman, in its last state, wherein it is divided into ten kingdoms, and after the destruction of Antichrist, signified by the little horn, whose reign is contemporary with the reign of the ten kings.
-These things are very plain in the fecond and feventh chapters of Daniel, and also in the Revelation of St. John.
-And it is also plain by the ninth chapter of Romans, that it shall be after the national conversion of the Jews, which shall be as life from the dead to the Gentiles, and the fulness of both Jews and Gentiles should be come in, and all the nation of the Jews, and all other nations, shall obtain mercy, and there shall be that general in-gathering of the harvest of the whole earth, of which all that had been converted before, either of Jews or Gentiles, were but the first fruits.
-And many other evidences of this point might be mentioned, which for brevity's fake I omit.
+And another thing, that makes it exceeding manifest that that day of the church's greatest advancement on earth, which is foretold in scripture, has never yet come, is, that it is so plainly and expressly revealed that this day should succeed the last of the four monarchies, even the Reman, in its last state, wherein it is divided into ten kinggoms, and after the destruction of Antichrist, signified by the little horn, whose reign is contemporary with the reign of the ten kings.
+These things are very plain in the 2d and 7th chapters of Daniel, and also in the Revelation of St. John.
+And it is also plain by the 11th chapter of Romans, that it shall be after the national conversion of the Jews, which shall be as left from the dead to the Gentiles, and the fulness of both Jews and Centiles install be come in, and all the nation of the Jews and all other nations shall obtain mercy, and there shall be that general ingathering of the harvest of the whole earth, of which all that had been converted before, either of Jews or Gentl'es, were but the first fruits.
+And many other evidences of this point might be mentioned, which for brevity's sake I omit.